 Starting in September 2019, we are also providing social and emotional learning (SEL) opportunities for youth from Grade Seven to Grade Twelve, their teachers and other trusted adults i.e. parents.
 The SEL initiative is supported by the Ontario Trillium Foundation and Tanner Steffler Foundation.

 We welcome the opportunity to work with educators, coaches, after-school program coordinators and parents to develop and offer programming for the challenges they see children trying to manage.

-This group gives brothers and sisters, age 7 to 12, of children who have a developmental or physical disability, Autism or a mental health concern, the chance to have fun together while receiving peer support, sharing their sibling relationship and exploring the gifts and challenges of being a sibling to a brother or sister with disabilities.
+This group is for brothers and sisters, age 7 to 12, of children who have a developmental or physical disability, autism or a mental health concern.
+It is an opportunity to have fun together while receiving peer support, sharing their sibling relationship and exploring the gifts and challenges of being a sibling to a brother or sister with disabilities.

 Sibz Club is co-facilitated by staff from Huron Respite Network and Rural Response for Healthy Children.
 During the Covid-19 pandemic, plans are underway to gather our Sibz Club in a virtual setting.
 There is no charge for children participating.
 Pre-registration is required.
 For more information or to register, please call 519-482-3115 x 210 or email Natalie at email@example.com